Flavien-C/L3_Artificial_Inteligence/README.md

 # L3_IA
-Student's project about Artificial Intelligence.
+Academic project about Artificial Intelligence.
++ Modelization
++ Constraint programming (CP)

++ To be continued...